Redirecting you to

 This move from Apple follows Google’s previous announcement in its “Moving Forward, Together” roadmap of its intention to reduce the maximum validity for public SSL/TLS certificates from 398 days to 90 days, in a future policy update or a CA/B Forum ballot proposal.

-At this stage, it’s important to note that it is just in the proposal for discussion stage, but it clearly sends a strong message to the industry with the two largest browsers – Google and now Apple – both advocating for shorter digital certificate lifespans.
+The current Apple ballot passing and Google’s 90-day proposal clearly sends a strong message to the industry with the two largest browsers both advocating for shorter digital certificate lifespans.

 Chart of certificates lifetimes expectations